 Meanwhile, make the almond paste.
 Toast the almonds gently, let them cool and then mix almonds and sugar into a smooth almond paste.
 If it´s to dry, try adding just a little bit of water.
 With this almond paste as base, then make the filling.
 Mix (not in machine) together all ingredients for the filling until it has come together to a nice smooth paste with some chunky almond bits in it.

 Bake the buns in the middle of the oven at about 225 °C (430F) for about 10-13 minutes until they are golden.
 Let cool on a wire rack.

 Cut the lids of the bun with a scissor (or use a knife) Make a small well in the middle by taking some of the inside out with a fork.
 Fill this hole with the filling, the larger the hole the more filling. (and you want a lot of filling!)
 Top with as much whipped cream as desired.
 Put the lid on gently and sprinkle with powdered sugar.
 Serve your delicious Fat-Tuesday buns immediately.

 How to make the Semla buns round and smooth:

-Using your palm, press each ball of dough against the table and roll in circles until the bun is smooth and shiny, like of you actually massaging it.
+Using your palm, press each ball of dough against the table and roll in circles until the bun is smooth and shiny, as if you are actually massaging it.
 Cup you hand around the Semla bun without too much pressure and swirl it around in a circling motion to shape it into a round ball.